kajolpillay/numbers-list-1/README.md

 # numbers-list
-This is a text file that contains number
+This is a .md file that contains number

+One

+Two

+Three